The Witt groups of extended quadratic forms over Z

 Witt groups of extended quadratic forms appear in Ranicki's theory of algebraic surgery \cite{R1}, as we now quickly recall.
-A chain bundle $(B_*, \beta)$ over $\Z$ is a chain complex $B_*$ of free abelian groups together with a degree $0$ hyper-quadratic structure $\beta$.
+A chain bundle $(B_*, \beta)$ over $\Z$ is a chain complex $B_*$ of free abelian groups, which is bounded below, together with a degree $0$ hyper-quadratic structure $\beta$ on the dual of $B_*$.
 Chain bundles were introduced by Weiss \cite{We} as algebraic models of stable vector bundles, or more generally, stable spherical fibrations.
 Some symmetric Poincar\'e complexes can be enriched with $(B_*, \beta)$-structures and the bordism group of such complexes is the $\beta$-twisted $L$-group $L^n(B_*, \beta)$.
 For each natural number $q$, a chain bundle $(B_*, \beta)$ defines a $(-1)^q$-symmetric form parameter $Q_\beta(q)$ with $SQ_\beta(q) = H_q(B_*)$ \cite[\S 10]{R1}, and by \cite[\S 9]{R1} there is a natural homomorphism

 In Conjecture~\ref{c:LBbeta}, we propose that $\eta_\beta$ is split injective if $H_{q-1}(B_*) = 0$, and an isomorphism if $H_i(B_*) = 0$ for $i < q$.

 In Proposition \ref{p:Q_beta} we show that the algebraic Wu class $\wh v_{2k}(\beta) \in H^{2k}(B_*; \Z_2)$ of $(B_*, \beta)$ (defined by Ranicki in e.g.\ \cite[\S 4]{R1}), determines the quasi-Wu classes of both $Q_\beta(2k)$ and $Q_\beta(2k{-}1)$.
 Applying Theorem~\ref{t:FP_class}, it follows that $\wh v_{2k}(\beta)$ determines the isomorphism classes of the form parameters $Q_\beta(2k)$ and $Q_\beta(2k{-}1)$, and so the isomorphism classes of the Witt groups $W_0(Q_\beta(2k))$ and $W_0(Q_\beta(2k{-}1))$.
 Hence Conjecture~\ref{c:LBbeta} and Theorem \ref{t:ES+EQL} give a conjectural calculation of $L^{2q}(B_*, \beta)$ when $H_i(B_*) = 0$ for all $i < q$.